tristanpenman/json-preprocessor/README.md

 ## JSON Preprocessor Utility

-This project includes a JSON Preprocessor command line utility that serves as an example of how to use the JSON Preprocessor library.
+This project includes a JSON Preprocessor command line utility (see [json_preprocessor/cli.py](./json_preprocessor/cli.py)) that serves as an example of how to use the JSON Preprocessor library.
 It extends the `$ref` directive to retrieve attributes associated with CloudFormation resources, which can be useful when constructing CloudFormation templates as part of an automated build process.

 ### CFN References